 - 1. Residence.
 VMI is a four-year undergraduate experience, and it is expected that all cadets complete a majority of their requirements in residence.
 Cadets must complete a minimum of six semesters in residence at VMI (fall and spring semesters). - 2.
 Decisions.
-The VMI Admissions Committee determines whether or not the transfer applicant is qualified for admission.
-If admitted, the academic department heads determine the acceptability of courses taken at the previous institution(s). - 3.
+The academic department heads determine the acceptability of courses taken at the previous institution(s). - 3.
 Secondary school record.
 All transfer applicants must submit an official transcript of their secondary school record.
-This should include standardized test scores (SAT or ACT).
-For those students whose first language is not English, the College Board Test of English as a Foreign Language (TOEFL) is required.
+Students whose first language is not English are required to submit evidence of English proficiency to the Office of Admissions.
 Importance of the secondary school record will vary depending on how long the student has been enrolled in an accredited college program of study and its course content.
-In general, it is expected that the secondary school record will meet the VMI entrance standards.
-A one-page essay, on a topic of their choice, is optional for all students. - 4.
+In general, it is expected that the secondary school record will meet the VMI entrance standards. - 4.
 The college record.
 Transfer applicants must submit official transcripts on ALL college work attempted.
-To be competitive for appointment, transfer students should have at least a "B" (3.2 on a 4.0 scale) cumulative quality point average on all courses attempted.
-In addition they must be in good standing with respect to their academic and conduct records and eligible to return to the college, which must be accredited.

-5. Credit transfer.
+They must be in good standing with respect to their academic and conduct records and eligible to return to the college, which must be regionally accredited. - 5.
+Credit transfer.
 Credit transfer will require a grade of "C" or better in the course without regard to grades achieved on other courses of the same sequence or the average grade for the sequence.
 Credit transfer will also require that content of the course be acceptable by the appropriate VMI curricular head toward fulfillment of baccalaureate degree requirements in that curriculum.
 Transfer courses that can be applied to degree requirements at VMI are determined by the curriculum selected.
 Transfer students are encouraged to review curriculum requirements in the VMI Catalog to ensure appropriate course selection.
 No more than one-half of the total hours required for VMI graduation may be transferred.
 Quality points are not transferable.
 Quality points earned at other colleges before transfer to VMI are not counted in the computation of the 2.0 quality point average required for VMI graduation.